 - Do a Competency Assessment, the Same Way that You Would With a Regular Employee

 Opting into assessment testing for potential employees will help you streamline the hiring process.
-You can use assessments to isolate and target the best characteristics for available positions.
+You can use assessments such as Hogan Assessments to isolate and target the best characteristics for available positions.
 This is a great system for finding the right in-house employees.
 Why not try using an assessment when looking for a social media marketer, too?

 You need to know what you are looking for when hiring a social media professional.
 Jeff Bullas talks about some of the competencies that they need: